justnurik/tg-bot-voice-to-text-modelrep/README.md

 This repository helps you quickly spin up:

 * A local Whisper model instance in Docker.
-* Prometheus and Grafana for monitoring (also in Docker).

 To simplify setup, there's a script to generate all necessary configuration files.
 You only need to: